danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ## Additional node pools

-In case you need additional node pools with different hardware specifications or simply need to isolate certain services, you can go ahead and create a new one by following these steps:
+In case you need additional node pools with different hardware specifications or simply need to isolate certain services, you can go ahead and create a new one:

 1. Append the following contents to the `kubernetes_cluster.tf` file: